Alexandremerancienne/ChessScoresManager/README.md

 To run chess_scores_manager program:

-1. Download chess_manager_program in target folder:
+1. Clone chess_manager_program in target folder: `git clone [https://github.com/Alexandremerancienne/chess_tournament](https://github.com/Alexandremerancienne/chess_tournament)`

-   Click on the green "Code" download button on the right of the top-level Github page of the project.
-   Choose the "Download ZIP" option from the Code pull-down menu.

 2. Open your terminal and head to target folder.
 3. Create a virtual environment to install required packages:

    Required packages are listed in requirements.txt file.
    To create and activate a virtual environment, you can check the explanations provided in the following [README](https://github.com/Alexandremerancienne/scraping_program).